-- 1. Basically, lands that have been patented in Alaska since April 6, 1923, are subject to "section line" rights-of-way for public highways.
+- Basically, lands that have been patented in Alaska since April 6, 1923, 1. are subject to "section line" rights-of-way for public highways.
 This dedicated area is 100 feet wide on lands owned or acquired from the State, and four rods wide on other lands in Alaska.
-The act of July 26, $oldsymbol{1866}$, granted rights for highways over public lands.
-This grant was $\widehat{}$ not effective until it was accepted by a state or territory.
+The act of July 26, 1866, granted rights for highways over public lands.
+This grant was not effective until it was accepted by a state or territory.
 In 1923 the territory accepted this grant by enacting Chapter 19, SLA 1923.
 This acceptance called for a tract four rods wide along section lines.
 The 1949 compilation of Alaska laws in effect repealed the 1923 acceptance.
 In 1951 the Alaska legislature dedicated rights-of-way for public highways 100 feet in width along section lines.
 This dedication, however, was restricted to lands owned by the territory or acquired from the territory.
 In 1953 this dedication was amended to include rights-of-way four rods in width along all other section lines in Alaska.
-In summary, the dedication for highways has progressed as : follows. - a.
-April 6, 1923, to January, 1949 A tract four rods in width along section lines. - b.
+In summary, the dedication for highways has progressed as . follows. - April 6, 1923, to January, 1949 A tract four rods in width along section lines. - b.
 January, 1949-1951 No dedication. - c.
-1951-1953 A dedication of tracts 100 feet in width along section lines on lands owned or acquired from the territory. - d.
-1953 to present A dedication of tracts 100 feet wide between 195 deach section owned by the territory or acquired from the territory, and tracts four rods in width between all other sections in the territory.
+1951-1953 A dedication of tracts 100 feet in width along section lines on lands owned or acquired from the territory.